 A tunnel boring machine (TBM) is a machine that is used to excavate tunnels.
 TBMs can bore through a variety of ground conditions, from hard rock to sand.

-To construct the tunnels, the TBMs will progressively line each tunnel with curved concrete segments.
+To construct the tunnels, the TBMs will progressively line each tunnel with curved concrete segments as they dig.
 The twin tunnels will comprise 56,000 individual concrete segments.

-Each TBM is equipped with a state-of-the-art navigation system that will ensure accurate tunnel alignments are achieved.
-They are manned and monitored 24 hours a day, 7 days a week, fully equipped with facilities for staff, including an office, kitchen and toilets.
+Each TBM is equipped with a state-of-the-art navigation system that will ensure they dig accurately along the tunnel alignments.
+They are staffed and monitored 24 hours a day, 7 days a week, and fully equipped with staff facilities, including an office, kitchen and toilets.

 What type of TBMs will be used for the Metro Tunnel?

-The Metro Tunnel Project will use mix shield TBMs – commonly known as slurry TBMs – that are purpose-built to suit the local ground conditions along the tunnel alignment.
-Once the TBM's cutterhead bores through the ground, the excavated material will be mixed with slurry and transported back to the above ground slurry treatment plant.
+The Metro Tunnel Project will use mix shield TBMs – commonly known as slurry TBMs – that are purpose-built to suit the local ground conditions.
+Once the TBM's cutterhead bores through the ground, the excavated material will be mixed with slurry and transported back to the above-ground slurry treatment plant.

 The excavated material is then separated from the slurry and transported to a disposal site.

 The geology of the area is variable.
 The TBMs will be required to excavate through soft soils such as Coode Island Silt, and hard basalts under the Yarra River and in some sections of the western alignment.
 Many sections of the tunnel alignment feature a ‘mixed-face’ geology, which is both parts hard and soft.